 - I have a full step-by-step post on how to make Frangipane, Almond Cream.

 More About This Recipe:

-- You can defiantly skip the frangipane layer and just fill it with cherry filling.
+- You can definitely skip the frangipane layer and just fill it with cherry filling.
 Brush the dough with egg white before adding the filling.

 - Bake the Galette on the lowest oven rack.
-This direct heat will help set the crust fast and prevents a soggy result.
+This direct heat will help set the crust fast and prevent a soggy result.

 Here are some more recipes you might enjoy:

 Don’t forget to tag @OneSarcasticBaker on Instagram if you bake this recipe.
 Would love to see your creations!